-(2) The amounts in this column represent annual cash retainers, committee chair and committee membership fees.

-- (3) The amounts in this column represent the grant date fair value, as determined in accordance with FASB ASC Topic 718, of awards of restricted stock units granted in 2022 pursuant to the First Hawaiian, Inc. Amended & Restated 2016 Non-Employee Director Plan.
+- (1) The amounts in this column represent annual cash retainers, committee chair and committee membership fees.
+For Mr. Doane, the amount shown reflects fees paid for service as a director of the Company prior to his retirement as a director and from the Audit Committee and the Corporate Governance and Nominating Committee effective at the 2023 annual meeting of stockholders. - (2) The amounts in this column represent the grant date fair value, as determined in accordance with FASB ASC Topic 718, of awards of restricted stock units granted in 2023 pursuant to the First Hawaiian, Inc. Amended & Restated 2016 Non-Employee Director Plan.
 Awards generally vest and settle on the earlier of one year after grant or the date of the next annual meeting of stockholders.
-Aggregate restricted stock unit awards outstanding as of December 31, 2022 are 2,500 for each of Directors Doane, Kurren, Moffatt, Thompson, Uyeda, Washington and Wo, 1,431 for Director Fujimoto and 1,092 for Director Mugiishi. - (4) For each of Directors Doane, Fujimoto, Kurren, Moffatt, Mugiishi, Thompson, Uyeda, Washington and Wo, "All Other Compensation" reflects a noncash gift provided to First Hawaiian Bank directors.
-Solely for Mr. Fujimoto and Ms. Kurren, "All Other Compensation" includes \$4,500 and \$6,000, respectively, in fees for attendance at Bank director committee meetings.
+Aggregate restricted stock unit awards outstanding as of December 31, 2023 are 3,713 for each of Directors Fujimoto, Kurren, Moffatt, Mugiishi, Thompson, Uyeda, Washington and Wo. - (3) For each of Directors Doane, Fujimoto, Kurren, Moffatt, Mugiishi, Thompson, Uyeda, Washington and Wo, "All Other Compensation" reflects a noncash gift valued at \$1,347 provided to First Hawaiian Bank directors.
+For Mr. Doane "All Other Compensation" also includes \$49,000 for service as a director of the Bank, including fees for attendance at Bank committee meetings.
+For Ms. Kurren, "All Other Compensation" includes \$6,000 in fees for attendance at Bank director committee meetings.

 In making decisions concerning compensation for non-employee directors, the Compensation Committee considers the director compensation levels and practices of peer companies and whether compensation recommendations align with the interests of our stockholders.
 The Compensation Committee seeks to align total non-employee director compensation with the approximate median of peer group total director compensation.
-In 2022, the compensation consultant to the Compensation Committee analyzed the competitive position of our director compensation program against the same peer group used for executive compensation purposes and examined how each element of our director compensation program compared to those for members of the peer group.
-Following its review of this analysis, the Compensation Committee established the director compensation program set forth below, which is unchanged from the director compensation program for 2021.
+In 2023, Pay Governance, the compensation consultant to the Compensation Committee analyzed the competitive position of our director compensation program against the same peer group used for executive compensation purposes and examined how each element of our director compensation program compared to those for members of the peer group.
+Following its review of this analysis, the Committee determined not to make any changes to the director compensation program, which is set forth below.
 The Compensation Committee intends to review its director compensation practices at least every third year.

 We provide the following compensation for non-employee members of FHI's Board:

-Non-Employee Director Service Annual Cash Retainer (\$) Annual Equity Compensation Grant Value (\$) Attendance Fee (\$) Board member \$65,000 \$70,000 \$ Supplemental Cash Retainers: Chair of the Audit Committee 24,000 Member of the Audit Committee 15,000 Chair of the Compensation and Risk Committees 20,000 Member of the Compensation and Risk Committees 10,000 Chair of the Corporate Governance and Nominating Committee 16,000 Member of the Corporate Governance and Nominating Committee 8,000 Lead Independent Director 35,000 Additional attendance fee: Attendance at any meeting of any other committee that may be constituted from time to time, including a committee of the Bank's board of directors 1,500
+Non-Employee Director Service Annual Cash Retainer (\$) Annual Equity Compensation Grant Value (\$) Attendance Fee (\$)

+Board member \$65,000 \$70,000 \$

+Supplemental Cash Retainers:

+Chair of the Audit Committee 24,000

+Member of the Audit Committee 15,000

+Chair of the Compensation and Risk Committees 20,000

+Member of the Compensation and Risk Committees 10,000

+Chair of the Corporate Governance and Nominating 16,000

+Member of the Corporate Governance and -,

+Nominating Committee 8,000

+Lead Independent Director 35,000

+Additional attendance fee:

+Attendance at any meeting of any other committee that may be constituted from time to time, including a

+committee of the Bank's board of directors 1,500